 Research Writing 205A

-*These courses are offered in the summer before the fall quarter starts.
-Specifically, for the 2017/18 academic year, Math Camp (Econ 203A) and Prob Camp (Econ 202) that runs from September 5th through September 18th.
-Although not required, you are strongly encouraged to take both of them.
+*This course is offered in the summer before the fall quarter starts.
+Although not required, you are strongly encouraged to take before your first quarter.

 To summarize, during the second year, students complete one field paper and advance to candidacy.
 During the third year students complete a second field paper.
 During the fourth year students prepare and take the oral examination of their dissertation prospectus.
 Students are encouraged to take additional elective and colloquium courses in their third and fourth years.
 The fifth year is devoted to completing the dissertation.